anushabc/AI-100-Design-Implement-Azure-AISol/Lab6-Implement_LUIS/02-Implement_LUIS.md

 > **Note** If you created a key in a **Europe** region, you will need to create your application at [https://eu.luis.ai/](https://eu.luis.ai/).
 If you created a key in an **Australia** region, you will need to create your application at [https://au.luis.ai/](https://au.luis.ai/).
 You can read more about the LUIS publishing regions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-regions).

-1. Sign in using your Organization or Microsoft account.
+1. Sign in using the azure credentials provided.
 This should be the same account that you used to create the LUIS key in the previous section.

 1. Select **Create a LUIS app now**.
 You should be redirected to a list of your LUIS applications.
 If prompted, select **Migrate Later**.